taviroquai/mapigniter2/documentation/quickstart.md

 4. Choose your layer and click save
 5. **Important:** set your Map Projection, center coordinates and initial zoom level
 6. Click on View Site and choose your map from Maps menu
 7. You should now see your data.
-If not check, for layer and map projection
+If not, check for layer and map projection

 #### My data has custom projection.
 What now?

 MapIgniter allows to register projections parameters that can be used by OpenLayers 3.
-To create a pojection go to Admin => Projections => Create Projection.
+To create a projection go to Admin => Projections => Create Projection.
 You can also import proj4 projection parameters from http://spatialreference.org.
 **Important:** Don't forget to set up your maps and layers to use it!

 #### How can a visitor search on map?

-The search feature only applies for vector features on map (also called overlayers).
+The search feature only applies for vector features on map (also called overlays).
 Be sure to enter on the layer form, the **Searchable Properties** (separated by comma).

 #### How can a visitor print a map?